 "A French submarine with school children has been sucked into a fresh water hole, sea quest rushes to save them before their air runs out."

-On this day in 1993, Star Trek: Deep Space Nine aired "Rules Of Acquisition."
-This served as the seventh episode of the program's second season, and here's the plot summary as provided by IMDB.com:
+On this day in 1993 (in the U.S.), Star Trek: Deep Space Nine aired "Rules Of Acquisition."
+Officially, this served as the seventh episode of the program's second season, and here's the plot summary as provided by IMDB.com:

 "A female Ferengi named Pel, posing as a male so that she can engage in business, falls for Quark during very important negotiations between the Ferengi and a Gamma Quadrant race."